 Photographic Tips & Techniques

-Using layers to fix difficult color/exposure
+Using layers to fix difficult problems

 Some images defy one-time correction due to wide variations in lighting or color temperature.
 Lighting issues are common with wide scenes that include clouds, ocean surface, or a mixture of natural light and flash.
 Over-under images are especially troublesome.
 The best way to tackle these problems are to make at least two copies of the original image, adjusting each copy to address one problem, and blending them to create your perfected image.
 DSLR users shooting RAW will reap the greatest benefit using this method.